 Make sure that you approach it properly, however.
 If you have concerns about your attachment style or recurring patterns that cause problems in your love life, it’s time to seek professional help.

 Going to therapy, or suggesting that your partner goes to couples’ therapy with you, is the best way to get a professional to weigh in.
 A couples therapist trained the PACT therapy model, can help both partners understand their attachment wounds and needs, and create a way to strengthen a secure functioning bond.

 In most cases, your childhood programmed you with a certain attachment style.
 Your environment and relationship with your parents taught you what to expect.
-It trained your subconscious to identify ‘normal’, even if what you experienced wasn’t normal at all.
+It trained your subconscious to identify normal, even if what you experienced wasn’t normal at all.

 Just because your brain sets a certain blueprint doesn’t mean you are stuck for life, though!
 Like any other issue, you can put the work in and change those patterns.